ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/configuration/replication-configuration.markdown

 {PANEL:Replication.MaxSizeToSendInMb}

-Maximum number of data size replication will send in single batch, `null` means we will not cut the batch by the size.
-Value is in MB.
+Maximum size in Mb of a single batch sent during replication.
+If set to `null`, the size of the batch is not limited.

 - **Type**: `int`
 - **Default**: `64`